Drug Enforcement Administration: Firearms

 DEA agents' primary service weapons are the Glock 17 and Glock 19, Remington 870 12-gauge shotgun, and Rock River Arms LAR-15 semi-automatic carbine in 5.56×45mm NATO.
 Agents may also qualify to carry a firearm listed on an authorized carry list maintained and updated by the Firearms Training Unit (FTU), Quantico, Virginia.

-Special Agents may qualify with their own personally owned handguns, rifle, and shotgun, and certain handguns are allowed to be used with permission from the FTU.
-Agents are required to attend tactical and firearms proficiency training quarterly, and to qualify with their handguns twice per year.
+Special agents may qualify with their own personally owned handguns, rifle, and shotgun, and certain handguns are allowed to be used with permission from the FTU.
+Agents are required to attend tactical and firearms proficiency training every quarter and to qualify with their handguns twice a year.
 The DEA has one of the most challenging handgun qualification courses in all of the federal law enforcement.
-Failure to achieve a passing qualification score is the reason for most Academy dismissals and special agents in the field may have their authority to carry a firearm revoked for failure to qualify.
+Failure to achieve a passing qualification score is the reason for most academy dismissals and special agents in the field may have their authority to carry a firearm revoked for failure to qualify.

-Basic Agent Trainees (BATs) who fail the initial pistol qualification course of fire are placed in a remedial program to receive additional training.
+Basic agent trainees (BATs) who fail the initial pistol qualification course of fire are placed in a remedial program to receive additional training.
 In remedial training, BATs receive five extra two-hour range sessions, for a total of 10 more hours of live fire training on their issued sidearm, to further aid them in helping pass the pistol qualification.
 After passing their pistol qualification, Basic Agent Trainees move on to receive formal training on the DEA's standard-issue long guns and will continue to frequently shoot the agency-issued sidearms that they have already qualified on.
 In all, BATs receive a total of 32 firearms training sessions, when combining classroom instruction, gear issue, and pistol, rifle, and shotgun live fire training at the DEA Academy.
-They will shoot the qualification courses for all three weapons systems during their initial training but must pass their final qualification attempts only on their Glock pistols to become a Special Agent.
+They will shoot the qualification courses for all three weapons systems during their initial training but must pass their final qualification attempts only on their Glock pistols to become a special agent.